 The exact penalties which will be imposed by a Court will depend upon a person’s prior criminal history, the circumstances surrounding, and leading up to, the offence and a person’s personal antecedents.

-If you have been charged with the offence of Dangerous Driving, please do not hesitate to contact our experienced team of Crime and Traffic lawyers at HHG Legal Group who can provide you with informed legal advice and assist you to obtain the best possible outcome in your matter.
+Our experienced team of Crime and Traffic lawyers at HHG Legal Group can provide you with informed legal advice and assist you to obtain the best possible outcome in your matter.